-For a 320 MHz EHT MU PPDU transmitted in EHT-DUP mode, encoding and BPSK-DCM modulation are done for first 2x996-tone RU, and then the first 996-tone RU is duplicated to the second 996-tone RU along with a partial sign-change to reduce PAPR.
+For a 320 MHz EHT MU PPDU transmitted in EHT-DUP mode, encoding and BPSK-DCM modulation are done for first 2x996-tone RU, and then the first 2x996-tone RU is duplicated to the second 2x996-tone RU along with a partial sign-change to reduce PAPR.

-The above frequency-domain duplication occurs after LDPC tone-mapping and segment-deparsing operations (TBD section).
+The above frequency domain duplication occurs after LDPC tone mapping and segment deparsing operations (TBD section).
 The details of the duplication and partial sign-change operations are described in 36.3.12.Y (Frequency-domain duplication).

-The EHT-STF, EHT-LTF and pilot sub-carriers for an 80 MHz EHT MU PPDU transmitted in EHT-DUP mode are constructed in an identical manner to those of an EHT MU PPDU transmitted in OFDMA format with 484-tone RU1 and RU2 occupied.
+The EHT-STF, EHT-LTF, and pilot subcarriers for an 80 MHz EHT MU PPDU transmitted in EHT-DUP mode are constructed in an identical manner to those of an EHT MU PPDU transmitted in OFDMA format with 484-tone RU1 and RU2 occupied.

-The EHT-STF, EHT-LTF and pilot sub-carriers for a 160/320 MHz EHT MU PPDU transmitted in EHT-DUP mode are constructed in an identical manner to those of a 160/320 MHz EHT MU PPDU transmitted in non-OFDMA format.
+The EHT-STF, EHT-LTF, and pilot subcarriers for a 160/320 MHz EHT MU PPDU transmitted in EHT-DUP mode are constructed in an identical manner to those of a 160/320 MHz EHT MU PPDU transmitted in non-OFDMA format.

 36.3.5 Transmitter block diagram